The Gambling Law Review: Gambling: A Legal and Philosophical Overview

 - There are governments who treat gambling as being merely another form of commerce and who provide a liberal regime for operators.
 In these jurisdictions, one is likely to find gambling opportunities integrated within normal retail environments.
 Such jurisdictions still have rules designed to protect children and the vulnerable from exposure to gambling and will normally have a blend of private enterprise-led gambling of all forms, as well as some state-controlled gambling (such as a national lottery).
 The UK is an example of such a liberal regime, although of late it has been moving to impose tighter controls than at the beginning of the century.

 - Finally, there are those jurisdictions that actively encourage gambling within the state as a means of generating tax revenue and employment for the local population.
 Formerly, such states were interested primarily in encouraging tourism using the inducement of gambling and entertainment.
-Destinations such as Macao and Las Vegas exemplify this approach.
-However, more recently the prevalence of online gambling has created new 'hot spots' of activity (Gibraltar, Malta, the Isle of Man, Alderney, Kahnawake and Curaçao being obvious examples).
-In such jurisdictions, governments seek to attract not tourists, but gambling operators with favourable tax regimes and promises of robust technology and flexibility of approach.
+Destinations such as Macau and Las Vegas exemplify this approach.
+However, more recently the prevalence of online gambling has created new 'hot spots' of activity (Gibraltar, Malta, the Isle of Man, Alderney, Kahnawake and Curaçao being examples).
+In such jurisdictions, governments seek to attract not tourists, but gambling operators with favourable tax regimes and promises of robust technology infrastructure and flexibility of approach.

 VII The 'DNA' of regulatory regimes